walia6/awsautodns/README.md

 - Amazon Linux 2
 - Ubuntu Server 20.04 LTS
 - Red Hat Enterprise Linux 8
+## Dependencies
+**awsautodns** has several dependencies for installation.
+- net-tools
+- aws-cli
+- gcc
+- make
+- git

+Once installed, **awsautodns** has only 2 dependencies.
+- net-tools
+- aws-cli
 ## Configuration
 **awsautodns** is configured by creating tags attached with the instance.
 The available configuration tags are as follows:
 - `autodnsdomain` - The full domain name to point to. (ex. `dev.example.com`)